Janet Jackson: 2015–2019: Unbreakable, touring and Rock and Roll Hall of Fame

-On May 16, 2015, Jackson announced plans to release a new album and to embark on a world concert tour.
-She outlined her intention to release her new album in the fall of 2015 under her own record label, Rhythm Nation, distributed by BMG Rights Management.
-The launch of Rhythm Nation established Jackson as one of the few African-American female musicians to own a record label.
+In the wake of releasing a new album, scheduled for the fall of 2015, Jackson founded her own record label, Rhythm Nation, distributed by BMG Rights Management.
+The launch of label established Jackson as one of the few African-American female musicians to own a record label.
+The label's first release was the lead single from the upcoming album, "No Sleeep", on June 22.

-On June 15, 2015, Jackson announced the first set of dates for the North American leg of her Unbreakable World Tour.
-On June 22, the lead single "No Sleeep" was released from the album.
 Jackson's solo version of the single debuted on the Hot 100 at number 67, marking her 40th entry on the chart.
 The song went to number 1 on the Billboard + Twitter Trending 140 immediately following the release.
 The album version featuring J. Cole enabled it to re-enter the Hot 100 with a new peak position at number 63, while also topping the Adult R&B Songs chart.

 BET presented Jackson with their inaugural Ultimate Icon: Music Dance Visual award at the BET Awards 2015, which also featured a dance tribute to her performed by Ciara, Jason Derulo and Tinashe.
-It was announced she would launch a luxury jewelry line called the "Janet Jackson Unbreakable Diamonds collection," a joint venture between herself and Paul Raps New York.
-On August 20, she released a preview of a new song "The Great Forever", while also confirming the title of her eleventh studio album as Unbreakable.
+She launched a luxury jewelry line called the "Janet Jackson Unbreakable Diamonds collection", a joint venture between herself and Paul Raps New York.
+On August 20, she released a preview of a new song "The Great Forever" followed by the launch of her Unbreakable World Tour on August 31.

-Jimmy Jam and Terry Lewis stated that Jackson's concept for the album was developed simultaneously with the accompanying tour's production and that its composition will differ from the majority of her catalog.
-They also stated that the album's theme reflects "being able to be vulnerable and to be able to withstand what comes to you," drawing on Jackson's experiences over the past several years.
-The album's title track "Unbreakable" was released on September 3, 2015, debuting on Apple Music's Beats 1 radio station, hosted by Ebro Darden.
-The album was also made available for pre-order on iTunes the same day.
+The upcoming album's title track "Unbreakable" was released on September 11, 2015.
 "Burnitup!" featuring Missy Elliott debuted on BBC Radio 1 on September 24, 2015.

-Unbreakable was released on October 2, 2015.
+The Unbreakable album was released on October 2, 2015.
 It received largely positive reviews, including those by The Wall Street Journal, The New York Times, USA Today, Los Angeles Times, and The Guardian.
 The following week, Jackson received her first nomination to be inducted into the Rock and Roll Hall of Fame.
 Her album debuted at number one on the Billboard 200, becoming her seventh album to top the chart in the United States.
+Jimmy Jam and Terry Lewis stated that Jackson's concept for the album was developed simultaneously with the accompanying tour's production and that its composition differed from the majority of her catalog.
+They also stated that the album's theme reflects "being able to be vulnerable and to be able to withstand what comes to you," drawing on Jackson's experiences over the past several years.